open-telemetry/oteps/text/0123-improve-span-status-api.md

 data is captured and how it is formatted for transport.
 There are definite risks that the end-to-end scenario will be less functional or less performant if SDKs intercede here.

+In some languages storing an exception with traceback could be very memory intensive.
+Python prevents locals in the callstack from being GC'ed.
+One suggestion is to use a synchronous callback to the exporter allowing it process the data immediately in some way that would lower the memory usage.
+For example the exporter could indicate the exception could be disposed after optionally extracting a fraction of the information to serialize.

 ## Trade-offs and mitigations